 You should see a transplant doctor as soon as possible after a diagnosis of ALD.
 BMT can stop the disease from progressing but it can't fix damage that has already taken place.

-Your first appointment with a transplant doctor
+Your first appointment with a

+transplant doctor

-The transplant doctor will:
+- The transplant doctor will:

-- · Review your child's medical history - Talk with you about treatment options and their risks and benefits - Recommend the best time for your child to get a transplant and prepare for treatment - Start searching for a donor, if BMT is recommended - Schedule appointments with other doctors, like a neurologist
+- Review your medical history

+- Talk with you about treatment options and their risks and benefits

+- Recommend the best time for you to get a